 Now we need to generate the ClientId and ClientSecret.
 So navigate to the _layouts/15/appregnew.aspx page

-Example: https://onlysharepoint2013.sharepoint.com/sites/MyO365DevSite/_layouts/15/appregnew.aspx
+Example: https://<tenantname>.sharepoint.com/sites/MyO365DevSite/_layouts/15/appregnew.aspx

-Here the page looks like below:
+Here, the page looks like the following:

-Then open the web.config file and replace the ClientId and ClientSecret which we have generated in the above page.
+Then open the web.config file and replace the ClientId and ClientSecret, which we have generated in the above page.

-It looks like below:
+It looks like this:

-Also, we need to add the ClientId in AppManifest.xml file.
-Right click on the AppManifest.xml file and Click on View code.
-In the warning, box click on Yes which will open the code file.
+Also, we need to add the ClientId in the AppManifest.xml file.
+Right-click on the AppManifest.xml file and select ‘View Code’.
+In the warning box, click “Yes” to open the code file.

 AppEventReceiver Code:

 In the AppEventReceiver file, we need to add the code to attach the event receiver to the host list.
-The code will be added in the ProcessEvent event.
+The code will be added to the ProcessEvent event.
 Here we are adding the AppInstalled and AppUninstalling event.

 using System;